AB-xdev/blog-test/_posts/2024-07-29-tci-introduction.md

 ### 3. Quality of Life

-We also provide some minor enhancements through the framework:
+The framework also provides some minor enhancements:

 #### 3.1.
 Human-readable names for containers
 All started containers have a unique human-readable name, which makes identification easier when tracing or debugging